CederGroupHub/chgnet/chgnet/pretrained/r2scan/README.md

 ## Model r2SCAN

 This is the pretrained weights of CHGNet fine-tuned on the MP-r2SCAN dataset.
 The model was initialized from the GGA/GGA+U trained CHGNet v0.3.0 and then transferred to the R2SCAN functional dataset.
-This work is published in the npj Computational Materials paper titled "Cross-functional transferability in foundation machine learning interatomic potentials."
+This work is published in the npj Computational Materials paper titled "Cross-functional transferability in foundation machine learning interatomic potentials".

 All experiments and results shown in the paper (Method 4) were performed with this version of weights.

-Date: 9/15/2025
+Date: 9/21/2025

 Author: Xu Huang